Bahamas - BS - BHS - BAH - Central America and the Caribbean

 election results:

-note: the government may dissolve the parliament and call elections at any time
+note: Parliament sits for 5 years from the date of the last general election: the government may dissolve the parliament and call elections at any time

 Maritime claims